 Dust Control Needs

 The size of the cyclone dust collector system needed is proportional to the volume of airflow required to capture and convey particulates to it.
 A dust control assessment of the facility can help determine the size and type of system needed.
 How large are the particulate contaminants to be collected?
 Is ventilation air to be exhausted or returned to the manufacturing area?
-Is dust generated only during a particular process or is it generated constantly?
+Is dust generated only during a particular process, or is it generated constantly?
 Such an evaluation will help determine the cyclone dust collection system that meets your needs.

 In any facility, dust and particulate collection efficiency relates to the size of the airborne particles and their distribution within the air or gas stream.
 Consider the size of particulates circulating in the plant or factory before purchasing a system.
 Cyclones are efficient at removing large particulate matter (over 10 to 20 microns in diameter.)
-If the application is for collecting larger particles such as 200 mesh, a standalone cyclone may be perfectly acceptable.
+If the application collects larger particles such as 200 mesh, a standalone cyclone may be perfectly acceptable.
 In other cases, when the contaminants include particles smaller than 10 microns in diameter, a cyclone may serve as a “pre-cleaner” for baghouses and cartridge collectors by reducing the dust load and pre-filtering coarser material.